 AmTrust and our agents recognize the importance of flexibility in today’s business environment.
 We work closely with our agents and the small and mid-sized businesses they serve to design the specific packages they need to comply and succeed.
 Additionally, we offer advanced reporting, monitoring and audit options so both our agents and policyholders can always see how your AmTrust policy is performing for you.

 Cyber liability insurance provides coverage for certain losses incurred as result of data breaches.
 When customer data is compromised, it's usually not arbitrary or otherwise public information being targeted.
 Credit card data, names, phone numbers, addresses, driver's license numbers, health records, and even social security numbers can quickly find themselves in the wrong hands with a few strokes of the keyboard.
-Attacks can vary from malicious assaults on your physical servers and to phishing scams that solicit individual users for sensitive data.
-Cyber liability insurance can protect your company from a range of cyber attacks, and AmTrust is committed to evolving our coverage as new cyber threats emerge.
+Attacks can vary from malicious assaults on your physical servers to phishing scams that solicit sensitive data from individual users.
+Cyber liability insurance can protect your company from a range of cyber attacks, and AmTrust is committed to evolving our coverage as new cyber threats emerge for our customers.